CONSUMER STAPLES ANNOUNCES STRATEGIC ACQUISITION

 CSX is deploying a global team to leverage the power of the blockchain.
 The entire water supply process can be put into a digital world using CSX’s shared services technology.
 The company is deploying IoT sensors to connect and track water in its blockchain.
 Specialized artificial intelligence, big data, and compaction fuse to create the H2O Clearinghouse located in the Azores in partnership with local market support.

 The Consumer Staples Exchange is passionate about the success blockchain technology will have on this sector.
-CEX focuses on delivering a solid public-private blockchain-powered assembly of marketplaces that focus on more efficient e-commerce.
+CSX focuses on delivering a solid public-private blockchain-powered assembly of marketplaces that focus on more efficient e-commerce.

 For more information, you can visit the following links: